Cleaning your guitar strings properly helps restore tone, improve playability, and make your strings last longer.

 Pay extra attention to areas where your fingers press the strings most, as these collect the most buildup.

-5. Repeat regularly
+5. Clean regularly

 Cleaning your strings after each session (or at least a few times a week) helps maintain tone and extend string life.